The Foundation Course is a pre-university program taught in English and Italian that includes two study tracks: Humanities and Science.

 Each Foundation Course credit (CFC) is equivalent to 8 hours of lectures in class.

-If you successfully complete the Foundation Course program you will be able to apply for a Bachelor’s Degree at the University of Pisa without passing the Italian language exam normally required for non-EU students.
+If you successfully complete the Foundation Course you will be able to apply for an undergraduate program at the University of Pisa without passing the Italian language exam normally required to international students.

-Last but not least, throughout the year a dedicated person will be always available for you to help you with bureaucracy, logistic issues and any kind of problem you may have.
+Last but not least, throughout the year a dedicated tutor will be always available to help you with administrative issues, university orientation and any kind of problem you may have.